 Refinance Rates in California

 When you’re considering whether or not it’s a good time to refinance your home, you’re likely considering multiple factors.
 In addition to your personal situation and personal financial goals, you may also wonder how interest rates would affect refinancing options and opportunities.
 In fact, it’s not uncommon for people to consider refinancing several months post-closing, if fixed-interest rates go down.
-This is especially true in a state like California, which has high property values.
+This is especially true in a state like California, which has had high property values in the past.

-With historically low rates, you may be tempted to refinance now if you’re a California homeowner.
-Using a refinance calculator can be a helpful way to determine how a lower mortgage rate can potentially affect how much you would pay each month, as well as how much you would pay during the life of your loan.
+Using a refinance calculator at Discover Home Loans can be a helpful way to determine how a low mortgage rate can potentially affect how much you would pay each month, as well as how much you would pay during the life of your loan.

 Of course, refinancing can be complex, with paperwork, closing costs, and potential financial implications.
 That’s why it’s a good idea for California homeowners to consider personal financial and home ownership goals alongside interest rates to determine whether refinancing in California makes sense right now.
 Speaking with a financial pro or your lender can also help give you insight into mortgage rates in California today.